Domusnovas

-Domusnovas (Domunòas) is a comune (municipality) in the Province of Sulcis Iglesiente in the Italian region Sardinia, located about 40 km northwest of Cagliari and about 20 km northeast of Carbonia, in the Sulcis-Iglesiente region, in the valley of the Cixerri river.
+Domusnovas (Domunòas) is a town and comune (municipality) in the Province of Sulcis Iglesiente in the autonomous island region of Sardinia in Italy, located about 40 km northwest of Cagliari and about 20 km northeast of Carbonia, in the Sulcis-Iglesiente region, in the valley of the Cixerri river.
+It has 5,694 inhabitants.

-Domusnovas borders the following municipalities: Fluminimaggiore, Gonnosfanadiga, Iglesias, Musei, Villacidro, Villamassargia.
+Domusnovas borders the municipalities of Fluminimaggiore, Gonnosfanadiga, Iglesias, Musei, Villacidro, and Villamassargia.

 The town is known for the Grottoes of San Giovanni, located some 2 km from the town.

 History

 The area of Domusnovas was inhabited since prehistoric times, as attested by the presence of Neolithic walls (demolished in the 19th century) and several nuraghe.
 During the Roman domination of the island it was a village across the Cagliari-Sulcis road, used to trade the ore extracted in the nearby Metalla.

 In the Middle Ages, it was part of the giudicato of Cagliari, and, when in 1257 the latter was conquered by Pisan troops, it became a fief of count Ugolino della Gherardesca.
 In 1324, it was occupied by the Aragonese.